Skip to main content

 • Slashable: Incorrect STF submitted by the Proposer can result in the slashing of their staked BTC.

-• Termination: All outputs containing amounts in the presigned transactions must have a timelock path (which may involve multiple transactions) leading to Sink Txs, ensuring the contract eventually terminates.
+• Termination: All outputs containing amounts in the pre-signed transactions must have a time lock path (which may involve multiple transactions) leading to Sink transactions, ensuring the contract eventually terminates.

 Safety Goals

-• Validity: Every transaction in the Transaction Graph must be valid post-presigning.
+• Validity: Every transaction in the transaction graph must be valid after pre-signing.

 • Flexibility: The BitVM-style smart contract can accommodate different security assumptions, depending on the application scenario.

 Proof: We prove this important lemma by contradiction.
-Assume a presign committee {attester0,...,attesternm}\{attester_0, ..., attester_{n-m}\} performed the setup presigning.
-If txtx' exists, it indicates that the Attesters have performed additional signing outside of the setup phase, which implies that these nm+1n-m+1 Attesters are semi-honest.
+Assume a committee {attester0,...,attesternm}\{attester_0, ..., attester_{n-m}\} performed the pre-signing.
+If txtx' exists, it indicates that the Attesters have performed additional signing outside of the pre-signing process, which implies that these nm+1n-m+1 Attesters are semi-honest.
 This contradicts the assumption.

-Proof: By Lemma 2, at least one honest Attester sis_i participated in the presigning and contributed partial signature σi for txtx.
+Proof: By Lemma 2, at least one honest Attester sis_i participated in the pre-signing and contributed partial signature σi\sigma_i for txtx.
 Hence, txtx received by sis_i must be valid.
 Since the validity of δ\delta relies on all Attesters contributing partial signatures to txtx, it must be valid.

 6.1.5 Liveness